-Contents of MATLAB event set files (in alphabetical order)
+Event Set Variables (in alphabetical order)

 [Convention: In the descriptions below, the index n refers to the event number, while the index m refers to the 2-hour records of each event.
 For example, latstore (n,m) is an array containing n tracks each of which has m two-hour observations.
 (The arrays are padded with zeros between the end of each track and the end of the file.)]